jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Incorporating a CSS preprocessor like Sass, Less, or Stylus into the development workflow offers numerous benefits, including improved code organization, enhanced maintainability, and increased developer efficiency.
 By adopting a preprocessor, developers can write more expressive and modular CSS code, leading to better design consistency and scalability in web projects.

-## Intermediate 31> What development tools have you used to enhance the quality of your code?
+## 31> What development tools have you used to enhance the quality of your code?

 > _Purpose_: Development tools play a crucial role in enhancing the quality of code by providing features for code analysis, linting, formatting, testing, and debugging.
 Using appropriate development tools helps developers identify and fix issues, maintain code consistency, and ensure high-quality code standards.